icecave/isolator/README.md

 }
 ```

-`MyDocument` now takes an instance of `IsolatorInterface` in it's constructor.
-It would be a pain - and unnecessary - to
+`MyDocument` now takes an instance of `Isolator` in it's constructor.
+It would be a pain - and unnecessary - to create a
-create a new `Isolator` instance every time you construct an object in your production code, so a shared instance is
+new `Isolator` instance every time you construct an object in your production code, so a shared instance is made
-made accessible using the `Isolator::get()` method.
+accessible using the `Isolator::get()` method.
 If a non-null value is passed to `Isolator::get()` it is returned
 unchanged, allowing you to replace the isolator when necessary.

 `MyDocument::getContents()` is also updated to use the isolator instance rather than calling the global function